motion-open-source/awesome-rubymotion/README.md

 ### Device support
 * [motion-distance](https://github.com/willrax/motion-distance) - Easy distance tracking for RubyMotion projects.
-* [motion-capture](https://github.com/dblandin/motion-capture) - An AVFoundation wrapper to support custom camera controllers.
+* [motion-capture](https://github.com/dblandin/motion-capture) - AVFoundation wrapper to support custom camera controllers.

 ### Encryption
-* [motion-bitmask](https://github.com/buffpojken/motion-bitmask) - A simple implementation of generic bitmasks for RubyMotion.
+* [motion-bitmask](https://github.com/buffpojken/motion-bitmask) - Simple implementation of generic bitmasks for RubyMotion.
 * [rm-digest](https://github.com/tmeinlschmidt/rm-digest) - MD5 and SHA1 digest for RubyMotion (gem)

 ### Frameworks
-* [BubbleWrap](http://rubymotion.github.io/BubbleWrap) - A collection of (tested) helpers and wrappers used to wrap CocoaTouch code and provide more Ruby like APIs.
+* [BubbleWrap](http://rubymotion.github.io/BubbleWrap) - Collection of (tested) helpers and wrappers used to wrap CocoaTouch code and provide more Ruby like APIs.
 * [Sugarcube](https://github.com/rubymotion/sugarcube) - These extensions hope to make development in RubyMotion more enjoyable by tacking 'UI' methods onto the base classes (String, Fixnum, Numeric).
 With sugarcube, you can create a color from an integer or symbol, or create a UIFont or UIImage from a string.
 * [MotionPrime](http://prime.droidlabs.pro) - MotionPrime is yet another framework written on RubyMotion for creating really fast iOS applications.
 * [RubyMotionQuery - RMQ](http://infinitered.com/rmq) - UI Library for RubyMotion.
 Fast, non-polluting, & chaining; it’s like jQuery for RubyMotion + stylesheets, animations, events, and more.
 * [Elevate](https://github.com/mattgreen/elevate) - Stop scattering your domain logic across your view controller.
 Consolidate it to a single conceptual unit with Elevate.
 * [RedPotion](https://github.com/infinitered/redpotion) - RedPotion combines RMQ, ProMotion, CDQ, AFMotion, and more for the perfect mix to develop in RubyMotion fast.
-* [motion-support](https://github.com/rubymotion/motion-support) - A port of ActiveSupport to RubyMotion
+* [motion-support](https://github.com/rubymotion/motion-support) - Port of ActiveSupport to RubyMotion
-* [ProMotion](https://github.com/infinitered/ProMotion) - A full featured RubyMotion framework that makes iPhone development less like Objective-C and more like Ruby, designed to get up and running fast.
+* [ProMotion](https://github.com/infinitered/ProMotion) - Full featured RubyMotion framework that makes iPhone development less like Objective-C and more like Ruby, designed to get up and running fast.
 * [ProMotion-XLForm](https://github.com/bmichotte/ProMotion-XLForm) - ProMotion-XLForm is a ProMotion plugin for XLForm
 * [ProMotion-form](https://github.com/infinitered/ProMotion-form) - ProMotion::FormScreen - forms the ProMotion way!
 * [ProMotion-iap](https://github.com/infinitered/ProMotion-iap) - ProMotion-iap is in-app purchase notification support for the popular RubyMotion gem ProMotion.